M a n o f L a M a n c h a

 Don Quixote’s Helmet: Made from a bent and painted colander strainer, with a removable feather rigged to buckle on for performance and detach for storage.

-Knight of Mirrors: Helmet and gauntlets 3D printed and finished to create a reflective, imposing contrast to the show’s otherwise distressed world.
+Knight of Mirrors: Helmet and gauntlets 3D printed and finished to create a imposing contrast to the show’s otherwise distressed world.

 Photos by Brandon Miyagi